choderalab/neutromeratio/README.md

 #### NCMC

-The bond length of the hydrogen acceptor (in green) and the hydrogen donor (in blue) to the tautomer-hydrogen as well as the applied restraind (in read) is shown as a function of the protocol length.
+The distance between the hydrogen acceptor (in green) and the hydrogen donor (in blue) and the tautomer-hydrogen as well as the applied restraints (in read) are shown as a function of the protocol length.

 ![molDWRow_298_from_t1_to_t2_NCMC_distance_run_nr_0](https://user-images.githubusercontent.com/31651017/63471363-36b8b780-c46f-11e9-8a6c-68613e56a73e.png)

-The forward/reverse work distribution of 60 protocol trials is:
+The forward/reverse work distribution of NCMC protocol is:

 ![work_hist_molDWRow_590_NCMC](https://user-images.githubusercontent.com/31651017/63469829-7382af80-c46b-11e9-9bef-b57a4dc6b51c.png)

-Bar estimate of the work: -0.33 kcal/mol with stddev: 0.11 kcal/mol.
-Seperate QM calculations of the same molecule using orca, aug-cc-pVTZ/B3LYP resulted in a reference energy difference of -3.36 kcal/mol.
+The BAR estimate of the work is -0.33 +- 0.11 kcal/mol.
+Seperate QM calculations of the same molecule using orca, B3LYP/aug-cc-pVTZ resulted in a reference energy difference of -3.36 kcal/mol.

-The cummulative standard deviation over the NCMC protocol for 60 runs:
+The cummulative standard deviation for the NCMC protocol is shown below.
 ![cwork_stddev_molDWRow_590_NCMC](https://user-images.githubusercontent.com/31651017/63469900-91e8ab00-c46b-11e9-8a8c-7601e1a7c69b.png)

 The work values and standard deviation for each protocol step for the transformation of tautomer 1 to tautomer 2: